hzy46/MInference_latest/tri_mix/README.md

 # TriangleMix: A Lossless and Efficient Attention Pattern for Long Context Prefilling

-We propose `TriangleMix`, a training-free static attention pattern.
+We propose `TriangleMix`, a training-free static attention pattern for efficient long context prefilling.

 TriangleMix employs dense attention in shallow layers and switches to a triangle-shaped sparse pattern in deeper layers.
-Extensive experimental results show that TriangleMix achieves 1.4x to 2x speedup across input lengths ranging from 4K to 128K without sacrificing model accuracy.
-Furthermore, `TriangleMix` can be seamlessly combined with dynamic sparsity methods, resulting in additional acceleration and highlighting its potential for accelerating LLM inference.

 ## Quick Start